Alaska hunting guide serving 6 months in prison for 'multi-year wildlife crime spree'

 The state's accusations spanned a five-year period and included charges of wasting moose meat, not accompanying clients, killing bears using bait to lure them, and making use of a plane and electronic communications to spot big game.

-State attorneys dismissed those charges this month after the federal sentence was handed down, according to Ron Dupois, an attorney with the Office of Special Prosecutions.
-That's because the federal sentence made use of the state charges for what's called relevant conduct, Dupois said.
+State attorneys dismissed those charges this month after the federal sentence was handed down, according to Ron Dupuis, an attorney with the Office of Special Prosecutions.
+That's because the federal sentence made use of the state charges for what's called relevant conduct, Dupuis said.

 Chief U.S. District Judge Sharon L. Gleason took the state charges into consideration in her sentencing decision and awarded half the restitution to the state.

-The federal sentence satisfied the state's sentencing goals, Dupois said.
+The federal sentence satisfied the state's sentencing goals, Dupuis said.
 Hicks "had no plane, he had no guide's license, he went to jail for six months."

 Gleason during last month's sentencing hearing in federal court referenced the lack of investigative resources for wildlife protection, the fact that Hicks profited from his crimes, and the trust placed in big game guides by the state of Alaska, according to a statement from the U.S. Attorney's Office in Anchorage.